 Tempeh is marinated in lime juice, soy sauce, cumin, oregano and cayenne pepper.
-The tempeh is grilled and accompanied by bell peppers and red onions in this Tex Mex treat.
+The tempeh is grilled and accompanied by bell peppers and red onions in this Tex-Mex treat, perfect for a quick weeknight meal.
 This recipe comes to us from Allison of Nourish Network.

 - 3 tablespoons fresh squeezed lime juice

 - 2 tablespoons low-sodium soy sauce

 - 2 garlic cloves, grated

 - 1 medium red onion, cut into 1/4-inch slices

 - 1 large red bell pepper, cut into 1/4-inch slices

 - salt and black pepper, to taste

 Cut the tempeh into 1/4 inch by 2 inch strips.